LFKK10258U Qualitative Methods in Agricultural Development

-The course provides general skills in qualitative methods with a view to get the full benefit of subsequent thematic courses, thesis work and post-graduate careers.
+The course thus complements general skills in qualitative methods with a view to get the full benefit of subsequent thematic courses, thesis work and post-graduate careers.

 Specifically, the students will acquire knowledge in the following fields:

-- Introduction to theory of science and different kinds of knowledge (very basic)
+- Very basic introduction to theory of science and different kinds of knowledge

 -Knowledge on available qualitative methods.
 Some knowledge about quantitative methods and mixed methods.
 Understanding pros and cons of each method and of combining them